White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-15-Hack-The-Box:-Grandpa.md

 IP: **10.10.10.14**

-Let run a nmap scan and see what is running on the target.
+Let's run a nmap scan and see what is running on the target.

 ![]({{ site.baseurl }}/images/HTB-Grandpa-Screenshots/inital-scan.png "an image title")